-Professor Bracey is a long-time GW faculty member and has served as vice provost for faculty affairs since 2016.
+Professor Bracey is a long-time GW Law faculty member.
+He previously served as senior associate dean and interim dean of GW Law, as well as vice provost for faculty affairs.

 The Office of the Provost is focused on promoting the efforts of GW’s exceptional faculty, facilitating unparalleled educational opportunities for our dynamic students and fostering a diverse community of scholars who are able to find creative solutions to society’s most complex problems.